Maiada-Ibrahim/reading-notes/401/class-19.md

 Create  html page to check the resource in this page we will

--imports the SockJS and STOMP  libraries that will be used to communicate with our server through STOMP over websocket
+- imports the SockJS and STOMP  libraries that will be used to communicate with our server through STOMP over websocket

 -  import app.js, which contains the logic of our client application.